ConnorMcDonalds97/Ualberta-Course-Prerequisite-Finder/README.md

 Allows the user to view each level of courses they need to take, from 100-Level to 400-Level.
 <img src="https://github.com/ConnorMcDonalds97/Ualberta-Course-Prerequisite-Finder/blob/READMEUpdate/Assets/LevelViewerClip.gif" width="838" height="475"/>

+# Development

+### Testing your work
+To run a test version of your code on a local host, run app.py in a terminal window and open the IPv4 address in your browser

 https://devpost.com/software/ualberta-course-prereq-helper/joins/2SXMctZ9iK20C96roxzCeA